animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 <div class="paragraph">

-The two application events can be targeted for the entire {data-store-name} cache or for individual {data-store-name} Regions.
+The two application events can be targeted for the entire GemFire cache or for individual GemFire Regions.
 The constructors in these classes accept an optional Region pathname (such as `/Example`) as well as zero or more `SnapshotMetadata` instances.